*Updated: 31 October, 2022

-As vacation rental sites like Vrbo, Airbnb and HomeAway compete to attract hosts, more hosts are making the decision to create listing on multiple vacation rental listing sites.
+As vacation rental sites like Vrbo and Airbnb compete to attract hosts, more hosts are making the decision to create a listing on multiple vacation rental listing sites.
 This is generally a good idea because you want to get your properties in front of as many travelers as you can.

 There are also other factors to consider aside from the fees.
 However, the sites that will attract the most bookings are the ones that you should prioritize.
 So how do you decide which vacation rental listing sites are best for your business?

 Here are the details you need to know about the differences between Vrbo and Airbnb.
 We also share the advantages of listing your vacation rental property on each site to help you create a comprehensive vacation rental listing strategy.

 There are many distinguishing features between the various vacation rental booking platforms.
 Here is a brief summary of some of the differences, including those that you can use to your advantage:

 On Vrbo guests can pay with a credit card or eCheck (via Yapstone / HolidayRentPayment).
 On Airbnb, guests can pay with PayPal or credit card.
 As a result, if you only list with Vrbo, you’ll miss out on attracting guests who use PayPal as their preferred method of payment for bookings.
 By listing on all of the platforms, you’ll be able to attract guests regardless of their preferred payment method.

 Unlike Airbnb, none of the listings on Vrbo are individual rooms or shared spaces.
 That means that you will not be able to rent out a room of your property.
 Instead, you must list the entire property as the rental.

 While this might be a boon for some vacation rental sites and hosts, for other hosts, it means that they won’t be able to use Vrbo.
 However, if you’re able to list your property on all of these platforms, you will benefit because you won’t have to exclude low-budget guests who want to rent rooms or couches from your target audience.